Current issues and what the World Food Programme is doing

-Malawi’s food security situation is further aggravated by a high HIV infection rate (11 percent), which is the ninth highest rate in the world.
-Nutrition insecurity is also high.
-The stunting rate for children under age five is 42 percent.
-According to a recent Cost of Hunger in Africa (COHA) Malawi report, 10.3 percent of GDP is lost annually to child undernutrition and 23 percent of all child mortality cases are associated with undernutrition.
+Malawi’s food security crisis is made worse by a high HIV infection rate, which is the ninth highest in the world at 9.1 percent.
+The stunting (low height for age) prevalence rate among children under five is 37 percent.
+Apart from height, stunting also hinders brain development, school performance, immunity and health.
+A recent Cost of Hunger in Africa (COHA) study for Malawi found that 10.3 percent of Gross Domestic Product is lost annually due to the effects of stunting.

 What the World Food Programme is doing in Malawi